-Jess than half (47 percent) of male students surveyed agreed they would enjoy learning from home, compared to over half of female students (52 percent).
+Iess than half (45 percent) of male students surveyed agreed they would enjoy learning from home, compared to over half of female students (54 percent).

-Māori and Pacific students were less likely to say they would be able to learn from home
+Māori and Pacific students may have found it harder to learn from home

-- just over 10 percent of Māori and Pacific students disagreed they would be able to learn from home during another lockdown, compared to 1 percent of New Zealand European students - this may be partly explained by a lack of access to digital devices in their households.
-Twenty-six percent of Māori students and 24 percent of Pacific students said they would not have access to a digital device or were unsure, compared to 16 percent of New Zealand European students.
+- → just over 13 percent of Māori and Pacific students disagreed they would be able to learn from home during another lockdown, compared to 6 percent of New Zealand European students. - this may be partly explained by a lack of access to digital devices in their households.
+Seventeen percent of Māori students and 15 percent of Pacific students said they would not have access to a digital device or were unsure, compared to only 4 percent of New Zealand European students.

-See Part 2 in ERO's report Learning in a Covid-19 World: The Impact of Covid-19 on Schools for more information about the impact on specific groups of students.
+See Part 2 in ERO's report Learning in a Covid-19 World: The Impact of Covid-19 on

+Schools for more information about the impact on specific groups of students.
 The Ministry of Education's analysis of the impact of Covid-19 on attendance and learning is available in their He Whakaaro reports How Covid-19 is affecting school attendance and Student learning during COVID-19: Literacy and maths in Years 4-10.